 Florence is enchanting.
 More than the great art and culture, it’s that palpable sense that Renaissance Italy is somehow still alive in its cobblestone streets and majestic squares.
 But there’s also a fresh and fun vibe that’s challenging Florence’s image as a living museum: from buzzy wine bars and creative cocktail lounges to cool concept stores and galleries.
-Team member Sophia reports from her most recent visit.
+Marchay Director of Editorial Content, Sophia, reports from her most recent visit.

 I stayed at the Hotel Savoy, a Rocco Forte property, located on Piazza della Repubblica, which is typically a very busy and central point.
 Perfect for those who like “buzzy” and to simply step out and walk everywhere.
 My suite, overlooking the Piazza, was well appointed and the perfect size for two people.
 The hotel restaurant, Irene, is excellent, serving contemporary Italian cuisine.
 I particularly loved having breakfast there every morning, on the restaurant terrace, sipping a cappuccino while planning out my day.
 Sidenote: this hotel has just reopened its doors after a six month interior renovation.

 On a previous visit to Florence, I stayed at Portrait Firenze (owned by the Ferragamo Group).
 It is also centrally located – adjacent to the iconic Ponte Vecchio bridge and a short walk across the river to the Boboli Gardens.
 On that particular visit I had my two children with me.
 The spacious all-suite layout plus the convenient location make it an ideal spot for families.

 I associate Italy with eating stellar meals.
 However, you can’t expect that to be a sure thing in restaurants in Florence — because anywhere the tourists outnumber the locals, the odds are stacked against you.
 Therefore, I find it really important to plan where to dine.